snwfdhmp/llm/README.md

 # llm : use any Language Model from the command line

 > This project is still in development.
-It is not ready for production use.
+It is not advised to use it in production.

 Manipulate any language model from the command line.